flaccid/rightscale-cli/README.md

 ## Configuration

 Setup `~/.rightscale/right_api_client.yml` with your RightScale credentials.
-Ensure the correct shard is for your account is set with `:api_url`.
+Ensure the correct shard for your account is set with `:api_url`.

 An example file is available, https://github.com/rightscale/right_api_client/blob/master/config/login.yml.example.